 Sweet Broccoli Salad

-Whisk together a dressing of 1/2 cup olive oil mayo, 1 tablespoon cider vinegar, 2 teaspoons sugar, and salt and pepper to taste.
+Whisk together a dressing of 1/2 cup olive oil mayo, 1 tablespoon apple cider vinegar, 2 teaspoons sugar, and salt and pepper to taste.
 Pour it over 4 cups broccoli florets, 3 tablespoons diced red onion, 1/4 cup dried cranberries, and 1/4 cup slivered almonds.
 Stir to combine.

 Quick go-to cauliflower recipe